kahypar/kahypar/README.md

    KaHyPar-E enhances KaHyPar with an evolutionary framework as described in our [GECCO'18 publication][GECCO'18].
 Given a fairly large amount of running time, this memetic multilevel algorithm performs better than repeated executions of KaHyPar-MF/-CA, hMetis, and PaToH.
 The configuration [/config/km1_direct_kway_gecco18.ini](/config/km1_direct_kway_gecco18.ini) uses KaHyPar-CA to exploit the local solution space and was used in the [GECCO'18 experiments][GECCO'18bench].
 The command line parameter `--time-limit=xxx` can be used to set the maximum running time (in seconds).
 Parameter `--partition-evolutionary=true` enables evolutionary partitioning.

+- Improve Existing Partitions:

+   KaHyPar uses direct k-way V-cycles to try improve an existing partition specified via parameter `--part-file=</path/to/file>`.
+The maximum number of V-cycles can be controlled via parameter `--vcycles=`.

 #### Experimental Results
  We use the performance plots introduced in [ALENEX'16][ALENEX'16] to compare KaHyPar to other partitioning algorithms in terms of solution quality:
 For each algorithm, these plots relate the smallest minimum cut of all algorithms to the